tylergneill/skrutable/manual.md

-# SkritHub:
+# Skrutable:

-a small library of practical, integrated tools for working with Sanskrit text.
+A small library of practical, integrated tools for working with Sanskrit text.

 # About: